maniaxnft/custom-premint-server/README.md

 There is already Premint existing but this app allows you to customize it, add special roles based on what logic you want.
 Client app that using this api is https://github.com/maniaxnft/custom-premint-client

+- I tried to follow the main principles of [12 Factor App](https://12factor.net/) by giving all private fields(client secrets, discord channel id's etc) by .env file, also there is nearly no logic related to specific environments

 ## Technologies
 - Used oauth 2.0 flow of [Twitter](https://developer.twitter.com/en/docs/authentication/oauth-2-0/bearer-tokens) and [Discord](https://discord.com/developers/docs/topics/oauth2) to get user id's and user name's
 - Used Sign-in with Ethereum so people do not need to provide their email or username and keep their personal data